MGI-EU/DNBSEQ_C4_3end-RNA-seq-data-analysis-pipeline/README.md

 #### 1) Upload demo data;
 #### 2) Generate a html report.
 #### 3) An internal script to directly run the Lexogen data.
+#### 4) Internal process to automatically filter the unused barcoded in the white list.